felixkuntz/website/content/project/ECB Communication Dashboards/index.md

 &nbsp;

-For bug reports, suggestions for other dashboards, and other comments, please [mail me](mailto:felixkuntz@icloud.com).
+For bug reports, suggestions for other dashboards, and other comments, please contact me.

 &nbsp;